A Fun Itinerary For a Day Trip From Asheville

 5. Catch a view at The Pisgah Inn

-If you opted for the hike at Moore Cove or Pink Beds, you may be ready to rest your legs!
+If you opted for a hike, you may be ready to rest your legs!
 So, sit back and enjoy the drive to The Pisgah Inn.
-It’s during this part of the trip that you’ll finally hop on the Blue Ridge Parkway.

 The Inn is open seasonally from April to October, so make sure to plan accordingly.
 And on that note– the Parkway closes with inclement winter weather!
-We noticed the Parkway toward the Inn was closed until early March of 2022, so you may want to stick with the Inn’s schedule of April to October to be safe.
+The Parkway toward the Inn was closed until early March of 2023, so you may want to stick with the Inn’s schedule of April to October to be safe.

 Pisgah Inn is a hotel at the top of the mountain with a restaurant, gift shop and cafe.